greatyang/h-flat/README.md

 + -o mount options, note that *allow_other*, *use_ino*, and *attr_timeout=0* fuse mount options are required for POSIX compliant behavior,

 Example: `./POSIX-o-K -s -f -o allow_other,use_ino /mountpoint`

+## Direct Lookup
+To achieve (partial) direct-lookup functionality with operating systems not supporting it natively (which, at the moment, is everybody), use iointercept library.

+This library implements path-based file system library functions (e.g. open, chmod, etc.).
+The file path is modified so that all path-components below a supplied mountpoint appear as a single path component to the operating system.

+E.g. /a/mountpoint/path/to/file -> /a/mountpoint/path:to:file

+It is intended to be preloaded (using LD_PRELOAD on Linux and DYLD_INSERT_LIBRARIES on OSX) in order to overload the standard implementations.
+User -> {intercept} -> libc -> kernel -> fuse -> POK